 Air India, Boeing and the Indian government have agreed on terms over compensation for delays to the airline’s 787, clearing the way for the long-deferred deliveries to begin officially on Sept.
 7. The 787 was ordered as part of a wider deal for 68 737s, 777s and 787s announced in January 2006.
 The order, worth $11 billion at list prices, included 27 787-8s, the first of which was expected to be delivered in September 2008.
 However, hold-ups in the development of the 787 sparked a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Compensation Saga Ends As Air India Finally Takes First 787".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Compensation Saga Ends As Air India Finally Takes First 787".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.